 If you die without a Will, state laws will dictate what happens to your debt and assets.
 Dying without a Will is called dying "intestate."
 Most often assets are distributed to family members.
 If you died while in a relationship, but not married, your significant other will not have any rights to your assets.
 Most lawyers recommended that everyone should have a Last Will and Testament, even if assets are minimal.
 A Will can help minimize family disputes after your death.

 While you may believe that family or friends will take in your pets, that doesn't always happen and they may end up in the shelter.
 It is best if you leave behind instructions as to how your pets should be cared for.
 You can do this by adding a Pet Addendum to your Will.
 Some also choose to create a Pet Trust to help cover their pet's expenses.

 You should also make a plan for what you want to occur if something happens to you while you are away from home or if you expire in the home.
 You can keep a note in your wallet instructing first responders to call your designated person to let them know they need to check on and/or take possession of the animals.
-You should also have a plan in place in case you expire at home, for example a family member or friend, can call for a welfare check if they have not heard from you for few days.
+You should also have a plan in place in case you expire at home, for example, a family member or friend can call for a welfare check if they have not heard from you for a few days.